There I was. Stretched out in a pool of sunshine. Working on my tan. Mom comes along with her mobile Doo-Hickey:

 - “The ocean glimmered on the horizon, spangled with moonlight.”
 Mary Downing Hahn, Look For Me By Moonlight.

 - “It’s a strange word, ‘twilight.’
 It makes me think of endings, of things done or left undone, of things over, of evening.
-But there are two twilights in every day, and one of them does not foretell darkness, but dawn.”― Erin Bow,
+But there are two twilights in every day, and one of them does not foretell darkness, but dawn.”― Erin Bow, The Scorpion Rules

 - “All that is gold does not glitter.
 Not all those who wander are lost.
 The old that is strong does not wither.
 Deep roots are not reached by the frost.” — J. R. R. Tolkien, The Fellowship of the Ring

 - “Wind’s in the east, there’s a mist coming in, like something is brewin’ and ’bout to begin.” – Mary Poppins (the movie)